Symbian9/qmapshack-doc-wiki/AdvMapDetails.md

 * The map opacity controls the map visibility in a map overlay.
 * The visibility range controls the zoom levels for which the map is displayed.
-* The visibility by object type allows to suppress the display of some object types in the map.
+* The visibility of object types allows to suppress the display of some object types in the map.
-* The details visibility controls how many map details are shown at a given zoom level.
+* The visibility of details controls how many map details are shown at a given zoom level.
+* The layout of map objects can be changed by using different type files for the map.
-* The data opacity (slider in the data and not in the map tab!) controls the visibility of the data in the workspace.
+* The data opacity (slider in the data and not in the map tab!) controls the opacity of the GIS data in the workspace.
+* Full-screen display of a map window is enabled by pressing `F11` (toggle!).

 ## Adjustable elevation properties